-another, that is South Yemen.
+He is a man I do not understand.
+There's another, that is South Yemen.
 The President of South Yemen approached me.
-He said he prudent.
-Now they are tying themselves very wanted to sever diplomatic relations with the that leads countries right now.

-closely to the Soviet Union.
+He said he wanted to sever diplomatic relations with the Soviet Union.
+He asked me my opinion.
+I was not taken in by him and said he must be prudent.
+Now they are tying themselves very closely to the Soviet Union.